After 'Howdy Modi,' Trump and India's PM could sign trade deal

 Modi, like Trump, has used tariffs to try to boost investment in manufacturing, a key part of his “Make-In-India” campaign to attract foreign cash and create factory jobs for millions of youth entering the workforce.

-Apple Inc (AAPL.O) supplier Foxconn (2317.TW) recently expanded production of iPhones in India to avoid a 20% import tariff and diversify its supply chain from China.
+Apple Inc supplier Foxconn recently expanded production of iPhones in India to avoid a 20% import tariff and diversify its supply chain from China.

 Bilateral U.S. trade with India, at $142 billion (£113.80 billion) last year, is just a fraction of the $737 billion in U.S.-China trade.